2024 InterHab Training & Professional Development Package

 Thursday, May 2, 10 – 11 a.m.

 About the Session: A fundamental responsibility as a service provider to individuals with IDD is to use all available community resources to support the agency’s mission.
 Unfortunately, this occasionally includes law enforcement services.
-Emily Loudermilk and I developed a two hour training for law enforcement officers from Manhattan and the surrounding area to educate them on identifying and better understanding individuals with I/DD, available supports, communication tips, what to expect and best practices when encountering situations involving the I/DD population.
+Emily Loudermilk and I developed a hour training for law enforcement officers from Manhattan and the surrounding area to educate them on identifying and better understanding individuals with I/DD, available supports, communication tips, what to expect and best practices when encountering situations involving the I/DD population.
 Our training was well received and we have been asked to conduct the same training yearly as a part of their annual CIT program.
 Learn about the process we developed for building this comprehensive and interactive training and how to set training goals for police officers in your area.

 About the Speaker: I started working as a Para educator 20 years ago and started as a Direct Support Professional in a group home for men with complex behavioral support needs at Big Lakes Developmental Center 16 years ago while I was working on my degree at KSU.
 After several positions and a few promotions I am currently the Deputy Operations Officer.
 I am a mother of four who is currently in graduate school for my master’s degree in nonprofit administration.
 At Big Lakes I am responsible for providing leadership and oversight for community integration, support services, safety and transportation, farm services, community employment, contract oversight and procurement for work contracts.
 Additionally, I oversee three group homes and some supported living services in the Manhattan and Clay Center area.
 I was a graduate of the first Ancor Leadership Academy class, I am a member of the Hype Connect Committee, Rotary, and Junior League.

-Fragile X Training
+Introduction to Fragile X Syndrome

 Matt Mosconi, Director, Kansas Center for Autism Research and Training, University of Kansas